Murder on the Zinderneuf: Gameplay

+As the investigation unfolds, players uncover a complex web of relationships and motives among the passengers.
 Once they are satisfied that they have a culprit, the detective has the option of accusing them directly, or waiting until enough clues are found to prove their hunch.
 If they are wrong, the person they have accused will not speak to them for the remainder of the game.
 A denial does not always mean the detective is wrong, only that more proof is required for the murderer to confess.

 If the detective is correct, the killer will explain the motives behind their crime, and the detective is given one of six ratings based on the effectiveness of their investigation.